Image manipulation is everywhere, and it’s not just being used to make your coworkers’ vacation pictures appear more enticing.

 “Seeing is believing” might be a classic idiom, but the expression has found a more contemporary implication in an area of digital photo editing.
 And consumers aren’t the only ones concerned.

-The British government spent almost half a decade grappling with whether or not to force advertisers to divulge Photoshop-perfecting of fashion and cosmetics models.
-The issue isn’t only falsely advertising a product’s efficacy, but the concern that “many consumers do not consciously realize that scores of models in magazines today are ‘neither real nor attainable.’”
+Writing for Huffington Post, Brent Green notes that the issue isn’t only falsely advertising a product’s efficacy, but the concern that “many consumers do not consciously realize that scores of models in magazines today are ‘neither real nor attainable.’”

 The British Advertising Standards Authority (ASA) wasn’t all talk, either.
 In 2013, they took action to ban a print advertisement promoting a Nivea anti-aging cream on the basis that heavily manipulated images were misleading and exaggerated the effect of using the product.